 How much does Printful shipping to India cost?

 India is in Printful's "Worldwide" zone.
 First-item shipping runs $11.99 for t-shirts, $14.99 for hoodies, $13.99 for posters, and up to $22.95 for framed art, with $1.50–$8.00 per additional unit.
-Indian customs and GST add another 18–28% of the declared value, billed separately to the buyer on delivery.
+Indian customs and GST add a further layer of cost billed separately to the buyer on delivery — see the customs section above for the current 2026 breakdown.

 Does Printful have a facility in India?

-No. As of May 2026, Printful operates fulfillment facilities in the US, EU (Latvia, Spain), UK, Canada, Mexico, Japan, and Australia.
+No. As of 2026, Printful operates fulfillment facilities in the US, EU (Latvia, Spain), UK, Canada, Mexico, Japan, and Australia.
 India-bound orders are printed in one of those facilities and shipped internationally.
 Routing is automatic and depends on product type and stock — typically the US or Latvia for apparel, Spain or Latvia for posters.

 Will my Indian buyer get charged customs duty?